Raf0707/RafBookReader/README.md

 ### 🧭 Afterwards
 - Open the app and follow basic instructions.
 - If you don't understand how to use the app, please read everything in the app's Help Screen.
 (You can find it in: Library, History, Browse → Three Dots → Help)
-- If you still have questions, please feel free to ask in [Discussions](https://github.com/Acclorite/book-story/discussions/categories/q-a), or create an [Issue](https://github.com/Acclorite/book-story/issues) if you feel like some area should be documented better.
+- If you still have questions, please create an [Issue](https://github.com/ByteFlipper-58/book-story/issues) if you feel like some area should be documented better.

 <!------------ Features ------------>